Product

 Per user pricing examples

-Despite the negative reputation per user pricing gets, there are plenty of companies that use it.
+Despite the negative reputation per user pricing gets, plenty of companies use it.

 Slack (we’ll talk more about them later) has two plans: Standard and Plus.
 Each has its own price per user.